The altimeter measurement is affected by different errors as illustrated by the following figure and discussed in Escudier et al. (2017):

 Altimeter measurement noises and altimeter along-track observability:

 The noise measurements are mainly induced by instrumental (altimeter) measurement errors.
 They are quantified by an analysis of the wavenumber spectra of the SLA (figure).
 Indeed, the uncorrelated measurement errors is the noise level estimated as the mean value of energy at high wavenumbers (wavelengths smaller than ~5km).
-It follows the instrumental white-noise linked to the Surface Wave Height.
-For the conventional radar altimeter measurement, the inhomogeneity of the sea state within the altimeter footprint also induces an error visible as a “hump” in the wavenumber spectra of the SLA.
+It follows the instrumental white-noise linked to the radar speckle noise.
+For the conventional radar altimeter measurements, the inhomogeneity of the sea state within the altimeter footprint also induces an error visible as a “hump” in the wavenumber spectra of the SLA.
 It is also included in the noise measurement for the 1Hz product resolution.
 The full understanding of this hump of spectral energy (Dibarboure et al, 2014) remains to be achieved.
 This issue is strongly linked with the development of new retracking, new editing strategy or new technology.
 For the SAR measurement, part of the high frequency signal is characterized by a correlated signal (figure).
 This signal still need to be fully explained.
 At this time, it is considered as an additional unknown signal that is assumed to be a “red noise” error considering the ocean geostrophic signal.

 DT vs NRT DUACS products